tkumar012/tkumar012.github.io/index.md

 I completed my PhD in Political Science at the University of California, Berkeley in May 2020.
 I also studied at Bowdoin College.

-*For William & Mary students seeking a position with the Global Cities and Digital Democracy Initiative*: Thank you for your interest, we have currently filled all positions.
+**For William & Mary students seeking a position with the Global Cities and Digital Democracy Initiative**: Thank you for your interest, but we have currently filled all positions.